xenacode-art/xenacode-art/README.md

 <br>
 <br/><a href="https://bugcrowd.com/xenacod">💻 Bug Hunter</a>, <a href="https://www.linkedin.com/in/eric-obinna/">🔒 Cybersecurity Professional</a></h2>

 <p>Just call me xinacod!
-Am a cyber-security specialist and Love feeding my curiousity by learning how thing works.</p>
+Am a cyber-security specialist, Penetration Tester that Love feeding my curiousity by learning how things work and solving problems.</p>
 </p>